A unified convention for achievement positional games: Preliminaries

 \strut As with all positional games, we study the complexity of achievement positional games depending on the size of the edges.
 For this, we must define an adequate decision problem.
 Given an achievement positional game in which all blue edges have size at most $p$ and all red edges have size at most $q$, the basic question should be of the following form:\\

 \\

 It actually suffices to address one of these combinations.
 First of all, we need only consider strategies for Left, as the question for Right is the same up to swapping $E_L$ and $p$ with $E_R$ and $q$ respectively.
 Moreover, the problem of non-losing strategies is the complement of the problem of winning strategies.
 Finally, we can assume that Left starts, as this problem admits a linear-time reduction to the case where Right starts.
-Indeed, Left has a winning strategy on $\Ga=(V,E_L,E_R)$ as second player if and only if, for all $u \in V$, we have $\{u\} \not\in E_R$ and Left has a winning strategy on $\Ga^u$ as first player (note that $\Ga^u$ still has the property that all blue edges have size at most $p$ and all red edges have size at most $q$).
+Indeed, Left has a winning strategy on $\Ga=(V,E_L,E_R)$ as the second player if and only if, for all $u \in V$, we have $\{u\} \not\in E_R$ and Left has a winning strategy on $\Ga^u$ as the first player (note that the maximum size of a blue (resp. red) edge in of $\Ga^u$ is at most the maximum size of a blue (resp. red) edge in $\Ga$).
 All in all, we introduce the following decision problem. \\

 \\